JasonLiu1229/University-Vault/DS/Session/Session 6.md

 ### What you need to write
 **Mapper: application code**

-Partitioner: send data to correct Reducer machine
+Partitioned: send data to correct Reducer machine

 Sort: group input from different mappers by key